Instrument Making Course FAQs

 Do I keep the instrument after the course is over?

-Tuition with room and board.
-This option will give you a private 1 bedroom with apartment conveniently located above the workshop.
+The course has two options, one for Local tuition only and another for commuters.
+If you are traveling we offer the Tuition with room and board option which will give you a private 1 bedroom apartment conveniently located above the workshop.
+We can also recommend hotels if desired.

 How will I get to the shop every day?